Move over toddlers – grownups have discovered the perks of the afternoon snooze!

-- Head for a quiet, dark place the same rules that apply for your regular sleep.
-Youll also need minimal light and disruptions.
+- Find your dark place.
+The same rules that apply for your regular sleep.
+You’ll also need minimal light and disruptions.

 - Set an alarm.
-Set your smart phone to go off in 10 to 20 minutes, especially if you tend to nap too long.
-That may cause you to experience sleep inertia, which might have you feeling foggy for up to 35 minutes.
+Set your smart phone to go off in approx. 20 minutes.
+If you tend to nap too long you may experience sleep inertia, which might have you feeling foggy for up to 35 minutes post-nap.

 As you practice your napping strategy, remember that too much of a good thing can cause problems too.
 “Naps in excess of 45 minutes after 4 p.m. can disrupt your regular sleep patterns,” says Dr. Rosenberg.
 “You don’t need much more than 20 minutes under most circumstances.”